Living and working conditions in Slovakia

 General courts of law make decisions in civil and criminal matters and review the lawfulness of decisions by administrative bodies.
 Court rulings are made by a tribunal of judges, unless a specific law stipulates that a ruling is to be made by a single judge.
 The prosecutor’s office is an independent, hierarchically structured uniform system of public authorities headed by the Prosecutor General.
 In general, the prosecutor’s office examines issues of lawfulness.
 The police are responsible for public law and order.

 As regards the administrative system, Slovakia is divided into eight higher territorial units (self-governing regions) and 79 districts.
-There are 2 927 municipalities in Slovakia (including 17 districts of Bratislava and 22 districts of Košice) of which 141 have urban status.
+There are 2 927 municipalities in Slovakia, of which 141 have a city status.
 Municipalities and towns have their own local authority, which is represented by the respective municipal or town councils.
 A municipality or town is headed by a mayor.
 Councillors and mayors are directly elected in communal elections for a four-year term.
 Every municipality and town has a municipal or town authority.

 Taxation in Slovakia is regulated by specific statutory provisions.
 All taxpayers are subject to tax obligations.